 The editors reserve the right to make changes and reductions in the text with the obligatory coordination with the author.

 Articles that do not meet the requirements for submission and structure of the manuscript are not accepted by the editors.

-Manuscript should be submitted in 2 copies together with the electronic version (flash drive or e-mail address email@example.com).
+The manuscript should be submitted in 2 copies together with the translation into English.
+Send the electronic version to (firstname.lastname@example.org) or submit it on a USB flash drive.
 The volume of the article should not exceed 10 pages of typewritten text in A4 format (including illustrative material and bibliographic list) Fields: right - 1 cm, left - 2 , 5 cm, top and bottom - 2 cm Print at 1.5 intervals, font size - 12.
 Preferred typeface - Times In the manuscript put paragraphs using only the "Enter" key In the text, including in the list literature, do not use automatic numbering in Word for numbering.

 To last name and initials; page designation S. or p. and number; № and number; number and unit remained in the same line and did not break, use the combination Shift + Ctrl + Space (non-breaking space).

 THE FOLLOWING MANUSCRIPT STRUCTURE IS RECOMMENDED:

 - Initials, surname, degree or position (without abbreviation) of the author (s).

 - Full official name and postal address of the institutions where the authors work.